florimondmanca/www/content/articles/2019/08/introduction-to-asgi-async-python-web.md

 Took 1.00 seconds
 ```

 The amazing bit about this is that `TimingMiddleware` can wrap _any_ ASGI app.
-The inner app here is super simple, but it could be _a full-blown, real-life project_ (think hundreds of API and WebSocket endpoints) — it doesn't matter, as long as it's ASGI-compatible.
+The inner app here is very basic, but it could be _a full-blown, real-life project_ (think hundreds of API and WebSocket endpoints) — it doesn't matter, as long as it's ASGI-compatible.

 (There's a more production-ready version of such a timing middleware: [timing-asgi](https://github.com/steinnes/timing-asgi).)